sarathchandrikak/sarathchandrikak/README.md

 🌱 I am pursuing Msc. in Data Science offered by LJMU in partnership with IIIT-Bangalore in Data Engineering as specialisation.

-🌱 My Data Analysis work over here includes casestudies and EDA using Python, SQL or data visualization tools Tableau or PowerBI.
+🌱 My Data Analysis work over here includes casestudies and EDA using Python, SQL or data visualization tools Tableau.

-🌱 My Data Science work over here includes learnings and casestudies related to supervised and unsupervised ML algorithms.
+🌱 My ML work includes projects and information related to Clustering, time series forecasting, NLP domains.

 🌱 Apart from data and laptop, I am passionate about Fitness.
 In my free time, I cook and play violin.